sokanacollectiveCRM/documentation/docs/discover-program-template-project/frontend/contributing.md

 ### File Organization

-- Place new components in appropriate directories under `src/`
+* Place new components in appropriate directories under `src/`
-- Keep files focused and single-purpose
+* Keep files focused and single-purpose
-- Follow the established project structure
+* Follow the established project structure

 ### Component Guidelines

-- Use `.jsx` extension for files containing JSX
+* Use `.jsx` extension for files containing JSX
-- Define PropTypes for all props
+* Define PropTypes for all props
-- Keep components modular and reusable
+* Keep components modular and reusable
-- Write meaningful comments for complex logic
+* Write meaningful comments for complex logic

 ### Code Style

+See the `README.md` file in the frontend project code for more details.

-- Follow ESLint and Prettier configurations
+* Follow ESLint and Prettier configurations
-- Use proper import ordering:
+* Use proper import ordering:
   1. React imports
   2. Third-party modules
   3. Absolute paths from `src/`
   4. Relative paths
-- Use meaningful variable and function names
+* Use meaningful variable and function names
-- Write clear, concise comments
+* Write clear, concise comments

 ## Pull Request Guidelines